Kenol001/NCD_global_mortality_rate_analysis/README.md

 This project analyzes global age-standardized non-communicable disease (NCD) mortality rates using WHO data.
 It demonstrates an end-to-end healthcare data analytics workflow, including data cleaning, SQL analysis, statistical visualization, and interactive dashboard development.

+ Key Visualization

+The chart below illustrates the overall trend in age-standardized NCD mortality rates (per 100,000 population) over the study period, providing a high-level overview of the project's primary analytical findings.

 Objectives

 * Clean and prepare the dataset.